OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/OnWindows10.md

 Also look [here](https://www.guru99.com/best-free-code-editors-windows-mac.html).

+## `bash` on Windows
+All the scripts available in this repository are written to run on the `bash` shell, available on Linux and MacOS.
+It is also possible to run it on Windows.
+Not natively, but it can be done.
+A search on the net will tell you how 😉.

 ## Instructions for Windows 10
 When asked to type commands, type only the commands in **bold**.
 Others are sample outputs.